thomasvn/SELinux-Debug/POST.md

 2. SELinux labels
 3. Seccomp & AppArmor

 Most reading this may already be familiar with basic linux file permissions (the 10 bits which describe r/w/x for users and groups).
-If not, start [here](https://www.redhat.com/sysadmin/linux-access-control-lists) and [here](https://www.linux.com/training-tutorials/understanding-linux-file-permissions/).
+If not, start [here](https://www.linux.com/training-tutorials/understanding-linux-file-permissions/).

 And in rare cases you may need to investigate [Seccomp & AppArmor](https://security.stackexchange.com/questions/196881/docker-when-to-use-apparmor-vs-seccomp-vs-cap-drop).
 But that’s out of scope for today’s discussion.